Celebrity restaurants that failed

 From its opening in 2012, Guy's American Kitchen & Bar, from Food Network star Guy Fieri, was ribbed by critics.
 Despite this, the restaurant in New York's Times Square welcomed a steady stream of customers, who dined on American comfort food from belly-busting burgers to chicken tenders.

-A band of loyal fans and curious tourists weren't enough to keep the restaurant going, though, and at the end of 2017, the restaurant finally closed.
+Loyal fans and curious tourists weren't enough to keep the restaurant going, though, and at the end of 2017, it finally closed.
 But not before a lively New Year's Eve event and a gushing farewell from Fieri, who spoke of his pride in what the spot had achieved over its five years of business.

 Andreas Rentz/Getty Images